konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-./7-create_global_variable a script that creates a new global variable named BEST with the value of School ./8-true_knowledge is a script that prints the results of adding 128 with the value of environment variable TRUEKNOWLEDGE ./9-divide_and_rule a script that performs division of two environment variables named POWER and DIVIDE
+./7-create_global_variable a script that creates a new global variable named BEST with the value of School ./8-true_knowledge is a script that prints the results of adding 128 with the value of environment variable TRUEKNOWLEDGE ./9-divide_and_rule a script that performs division of two environment variables named POWER and DIVIDE ./10-love_exponent_breath a script that finds the power of two stored variables